isaacs/node-tar/README.md

   that passes the filter.
 - `onwarn` A function that will get called with `(code, message, data)` for any warnings encountered.
 (See "Warnings and Errors")
-- `noChmod` Set to true to omit calling `fs.chmod()` to ensure that the extracted file matches the entry mode.
-This also suppresses the call to `process.umask()` to determine the default umask value, since tar will extract with whatever mode is provided, and let the process `umask` apply normally.
+- `chmod` Set to true to call `fs.chmod()` to ensure that the extracted file matches the entry mode.
+This may necessitate a call to the deprecated and thread-unsafe `process.umask()` method to determine the default umask value, unless a `processUmask` options is also provided.
+Otherwise tar will extract with whatever mode is provided, and let the process `umask` apply normally.
+- `processUmask` Set to an explicit numeric value to avoid calling `process.umask()` when `chmod: true` is set.
 - `maxDepth` The maximum depth of subfolders to extract into.
 This defaults to 1024.
 Anything deeper than the limit will raise a warning and skip the entry.
 Set to `Infinity` to remove the